vdesabou/kafka-docker-playground/README.md

 ### 💻️ Demo

   - 🔌 How to [connect](https://github.com/vdesabou/kafka-docker-playground/tree/master/ccloud/ccloud-demo#connecting-components-to-confluent-cloud) your components to Confluent Cloud
-  - 📈 How to [monitor](https://github.com/vdesabou/kafka-docker-playground/tree/master/ccloud/ccloud-demo#monitoring) your Confluent Cloud cluster using Metrics API and Gr💻️afana, Splunk, New Relic, etc...
+  - 📈 How to [monitor](https://github.com/vdesabou/kafka-docker-playground/tree/master/ccloud/ccloud-demo#monitoring) your Confluent Cloud cluster using Metrics API and Grafana, Splunk, New Relic, etc...

 ### 🔗 Connectors connected to Confluent Cloud